Halloween events in Cornwall 2025

 Kestle Mill, near Newquay TR8 4PG

-As if this spectacular Elizabethan manor isn’t creepy enough with its supposed resident ghosts, Trerice Manor near Newquay is opening its doors from the 26th to the 31st of October for people to come along and train a dragon!
-A free event (although admission to the manor itself applies), come dressed up as your best spooky self and take part in a host of dragon-themed things to do, such as storytelling and step-by-step instructions to train your very own magical beast.
+As if this spectacular Elizabethan manor isn’t creepy enough with its supposed resident ghosts, Trerice Manor near Newquay is opening its doors from the 27th to the 31st of October for people to come along join the freakish festivities!
+A free event (although admission to the manor itself applies), come and take part in a host of dragon-themed things to do, such as storytelling and themed games.

 Managed by the National Trust, Trerice itself is worthy of exploration this time of year – in the hayloft children can try on Tudor-inspired costumes, have a go at brass rubbings, and play a variety of Tudor games, all while keeping an eye out for the tiny mice hidden in each of the rooms.